renovatebot/renovate/docs/usage/configuration-options.md

 If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, then `platformAutomerge` is enabled by default to speed up merging via the platform's native automerge functionality.

 `platformAutomerge` will configure PRs to be merged after all (if any) branch policies have been met.
-This option is available for Azure and GitLab.
+This option is available for Azure, GitHub and GitLab.
 It falls back to Renovate-based automerge if the platform-native automerge is not available.

 Though this option is enabled by default, you can fine tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).